 TP-Link Archer A9 is very easy to setup with the built-in setup wizard.
 We connected this router to the Unifi modem and insert the PPPoE username and password obtained from TM.
 Remember to select the Unifi profile if not your Internet will not work.

 We written a handy guide for TP-Link Unifi setup guide here.

-TP-Link Archer A9 also features multiple improvements in the firmware.
-The interface is slightly updated with slight changes for usability and it loads slightly faster as well.
-TP-Link firmware is easy to setup and all information are clearly displayed these days.
+TP-Link Archer A9 also introduced multiple improvements in the firmware.
+The firmware is still really easy to navigate with information clearly displayed.